cu-csci-3753-operating-systems/lkm-simple-character-device/README.md

 ### Hints

-- If you are having trouble getting started, use `helloworld.c` as a starting point.
+- If you are having trouble getting started, use `sample_module.c` as a starting point.
 - You will need to keep track of what header files are needed for implementing the five functions (these can be found by visiting their man pages).
 They will all be of the form `#include <linux/*.h>`.
 - Remember that your module lives in <i>kernel space</i> but some arguments of your functions point to buffers in <i>user space</i>.
 - Since we are implementing `llseek`, you will also need to keep track of the <i>present position</i> in the buffer.
 The `loff_t f_pos` field of the `file* filp` struct is essential for keeping track of this information.
 It represents the current reading or writing position. `loff_t` is a 64-bit value on all platforms